MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/social-profiles-health-state.md

 |![private messages symbol](media/private-message-icon.png "Private messages symbol")|Acquisition of private messages has been allowed and a private message rule is in use.|

 ## Acquisition token status overview

- Social Engagement displays symbols to let you know if social profile data acquisition and private messages are running.
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] displays symbols to let you know if social profile data acquisition and private messages are running.

 ||||
 |-|-|-|